-4.16 Helicopters equipped with automatic landing systems, a head-up displays (HUD) and/or or equivalent displays, enhanced vision systems (EVS) ), synthetic vision systems (SVS) and/or combined vision systems (CVS)
+2.4.15 Aeroplanes equipped with a head-up displays (HUD) and/or or equivalent displays, enhanced vision systems (EVS), synthetic vision systems (SVS) and/or combined vision systems (CVS)

-4.16.1 Where helicopters are equipped with automatic landing systems, HUD and/or or equivalent displays, EVS, SVS or CVS, or any combination of those systems into a hybrid system, the use of such systems to gain operational benefit for the safe operation of a helicopter shall be approved by the State of the Operator.
+2.4.15.1 Where aeroplanes are equipped with a HUD and/or or equivalent displays,-EVS, SVS or CVS, or any combination of those systems into a hybrid system, criteria for the use of such systems to gain operational benefits for the safe operation of an aeroplane shall be approved established by the State of Registry.

-Note.
-Guidance on HUD and EVS is contained in Attachment J to Annex 6, Part I.
+Note. - Guidance on HUD and EVS is contained in Attachment J to Annex 6, Part I.

-- Note 1.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (Doc 9365). - Note 2.- Automatic landing system helicopter is an automatic approach using airborne systems which provide automatic control of the flight path, to a point aligned with the landing surface, from which the pilot can transition to a safe landing by means of natural vision without the use of automatic control. - 4.16.2 In approving the operational use of automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS, the State of the Operator shall ensure that:
+Note.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (Doc 9365).

+2.4.15.2 In approving the operational use of a HUD or equivalent displays, EVS, SVS or CVS, the State of Registry shall ensure that:

-- a) the equipment meets the appropriate airworthiness certification requirements; - b) the operator has carried out a safety risk assessment of the operations supported by the automatic landing systems, HUD or equivalent displays, EVS, SVS or CVS; - c) the operator has established and documented the procedures for the use of, and training requirements for, automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
+- a) the equipment meets the appropriate airworthiness certification requirements; - b) the operator has carried out a safety risk assessment of the operations supported by the HUD or equivalent displays, EVS, SVS or CVS; - c) the operator has established and documented the procedures for the use of, and training requirements for, a HUD or equivalent displays, EVS, SVS or CVS.